Skip to main content

 4. Pay Off Your Credit Card Bill Each Month

 Credit cards are something many students sign up for, as establishing a good credit score early on can help with getting approved for a mortgage or other investments later on.
-Unfortunately, it’s all too easy to fall into massive debt with credit cards, especially if you lack self-control on finances.
-This is why if you do use a credit card, you should try and pay off your balance each month.
+Unfortunately, it’s all too easy to fall into massive debt with credit cards, especially if you lack self-control over finances.
+This is why, if you do use a credit card, you should try and pay off your balance each month.

 Credit card debt has very high interest and can really hurt you financially if you let it get out of hand.
 In general, if you’re looking to pay off debt, always start with the high-interest debt first.
 Pay off as much of this debt as you can afford each month.
 The longer it stays with you, the more it will cost you over the long term.